 Yasuko Yokoshi (83F) received one of the most substantial awards given to a choreographer in the United States: $280,000 from New York Live Arts.
 The grant provides administrative infrastructure, rehearsal space, and a fully-produced world premiere.
 The program had seed funding from The Andrew W. Mellon Foundation and the Rockefeller Foundation NYC Cultural Innovation Fund.
 Yasuko's work, BELL, premiered March 16-23, 2013.

-(Page last updated May 2014)
+(Page last updated January 2019)